CS

 Feature Showdown

-The Lexus NX features a 14-inch touchscreen, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
+The Lexus NX features a 9.8-inch touchscreen paired with a 8-inch digital dash, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Lexus NX stands out with power tailgate and ambient lighting that you will not find on the Ford Everest.
 Which feature set matters more depends on your daily routine and priorities.